Ret. Air Force Colonel sounds off on killing of Gen. Qassim Suleimani

 U.S. officials explained that Suleimani was responsible for the deaths of many Americans, with a bigger threat on the horizon.

-“There was in face an imminent attack taking place,” Secretary of State Mike Pompeo said Friday morning.
-“The American people should know this was an intelligence based assessment that drove this.”
+“There was in fact an imminent attack taking place,” Secretary of State Mike Pompeo said Friday morning.
+“The American people should know this was an intelligence-based assessment that drove this.”

 Waurishuk, who lives in Dover, spent decades in the military, including time as deputy director for intelligence of U.S. Central Command at MacDill Air Force Base.